felix-bohlin/css-talk-2024/slides.md

 </div>

 <!--
-It would be quite anti-climactic if there wasn't a way and I hope it can get you to start avoiding CSS a little bit less.
+Enter our hero `gap`!

-Here's an example how Bootstrap does it - and it's the exact same thing!
-So basically we go from this
+It basically takes us from this....

-[click] to this
+[click] ... to this

 Keep using Bootstrap if you want, it's a remarkable tool!
 I just want to show you how much easier many of the common day-to-day things have gotten.

-Whatever you think of Tailwind, I think they've done a terrific job of highlighting how easy something like this is.
+On a side-note, whatever you think of Tailwind, I think they've done a terrific job of highlighting how easy something like this is too.
 -->

 ---